The Role of Language Imbalance in Cross-lingual Generalisation: Insights from Cloned Language Experiments: Cloned Languages

 Knowing that language imbalance boosts generalisation, how can we use this insight to train better models?
 Is there a way to leverage our insights in order to improve performance on two languages, even with the same training data?
 In \cref{tab:synthetic_basic} (rows 8, 9, 11, and 13), we report results when training with a language sampling schedule that ensures a language imbalance throughout all of training, but which still leads to an overall \sfrac{50}{50} split between $\english_1$ and $\english_2$ data seen by the model.
 We sample $\english_1$ with a higher probability during the first half of training.
 Then, we sample $\english_2$ more often to achieve a marginal split of \sfrac{50}{50}.\looseness=-1

 When showing exclusively $\english_1$ at first, and then showing only $\english_2$ (\sfrac{\stepDown{100}{0\,\,}}{\stepUp{\,\,0}{100}}; row 8), we observe bad overall performance.
 By the end of training, perplexity on $\english_1$ is very high, presumably due to catastrophic forgetting \citep{mccloskey1989catastrophic,french1999catastrophic}.
-Further, $\english_2$ does not seem to benefit from the $\english_1$ data, achieving very low performance, which might be due to the lower learning rate in the second half of training.
+Further, $\english_2$ does not seem to benefit from the $\english_1$ data, achieving very low performance, which might be due to the lower learning rate in the second half of training. \footnote{\citet{chen2023improving} find that an equivalent setting can still be beneficial when using many more languages: they periodically reinitialise the learned embeddings (which is equivalent to switching to a new cloned language) and obtain models that are better adaptable to new languages.}

 On the other hand, if we avoid catastrophic forgetting, making sure that the model encounters at least some samples of both languages at every point in training, via a \sfrac{\stepDown{90}{10}}{\stepUp{10}{90}} split (first sampling languages with ratio \sfrac{90}{10}, and then switching to \sfrac{10}{90} after half of training), we can mitigate these issues.
 On our standard training set (1.2B tokens, row 9), we observe almost equivalent performance to uniform language sampling on $\english_1$, but significantly improved performance on $\english_2$.
 Under longer training, these benefits become more pronounced: this language schedule improves performance on both languages compared to the simple \sfrac{50}{50} setting (compare row 10 vs 11 and row 12 vs 13).